-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support new 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities - / D Under the 'Do Nothing' scenario, flood issues may not be properly managed which impacts on the environment and the economy.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls tect ident Je 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 10/Soc - ensure provision of a range of community facilities 1 0 Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario the economy.
 The policy will have a positive effect but this will not be significant.
-CRAN20: Transport and Movement 0 0 0 0 0 0 0 ++ + 0 + The policy will likely encourage greater connections to the existing settlement, helping to minimise the need for car usage, increase accessibility, promote the use of public transport and design a clear network of walking routes.
+CRAN17: Transport and Movement 0 0 0 0 0 0 0 ++ + 0 + The policy will likely encourage greater connections to the existing settlement, helping to minimise the need for car usage, increase accessibility, promote the use of public transport and design a clear network of walking routes.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include CRAN18.
 The effects are likely to be felt across the Plan area.
 The effects are likely to occur and increase throughout the lifespan of the Plan.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'Do Nothing' scenario, the use of public transport and walking will decrease, increasing the likelihood that short journeys will be made by private car, with the attendant impacts on air pollution and climate change.
 The policy will have a positive effect but this will not be significant.
-CRAN21: Residential Parking 0 0 0 + 0 0 0 0 0 0 - This policy gives guidance on how to provide an adequate amount of car parking and cycle parking facilities in new developments.
+CRAN18: Downs Link 0 0 0 0 0 0 0 + 0 0 0 This policy safeguards an importance sustainable movement corridor.
+A route which is used by walkers, cyclists and horse riders.
+There are a number of other policies that seek to enhance the positive effects of this policy.
+These include CRAN17.
+The effects are likely to be felt across the Plan area.